HKU Team

 Ms. Stella WONG

-SENIOR SOCIAL WORKER AND TRAINING OFFICER
+TRAINING OFFICER AND SENIOR SOCIAL WORKER

 Stella is a registered social worker.
 She has served in different settings, including hostels, schools, family and elderly centers.
 She is also experienced in volunteer training, development and management.
 She believes continuous participation in the community is the key in maintaining elderly’s physical, mental, social and spiritual health.